top of page

 Artist Statement of Current Work

 Art took shape for me many years ago as a social-activist designing late-night guerrilla installations in San Francisco.
-Sculpture then caught my attention with the promise of hammering away at resistance until it gave way to beauty; especially the Oxy-acetylene torch for bending metal to my will, into durable forms that gave voice to those who can’t speak for themselves.
+Sculpture then caught my attention with the promise of hammering away at stony resistance until it eventually gave way to beauty; and especially the Oxy-acetylene torch for bending metal to my will, into durable forms that gave voice to those who can’t speak for themselves.
 It was cathartic, but as my activism segued into Equal Justice I began to question sculpture as a suitable medium.
 And when the nine-foot Supreme Court penis I’d sculpted didn’t sell, and required storage, I began painting.

 My paintings are still loosely based on the social problems most people want to avoid.
 So instead, I focus on their creative solutions.
 I’ve delved deep into my subconscious for the answers, so the images are whimsical, painlessly oblique, often surreal, and in living color.